jw447/LossyCompressStudy/ErrorTolerance_CR/README.md

 ### Experiment Plan

 Typical SZ compression uses error bound:

 absErrBound = 0.000001

 relBoundRatio = 1E-5

-pw_realBoundRatio = 1E-5
+pw_realBoundRatio = 1E-5 //what we are using

 1. We start with point-wise relative Bound Ratio.
-From 1E-10 to 1E-1, we collect the compression matrics(which includes the compression ratio).
+From 1E-10 to 1E-0, we collect the compression matrics(which includes the compression ratio).